-Florida Jury Awards $310 to Family of Teenager Killed By Orlando Amusement Park's "Slingshot" Ride - Legal Reader
+Florida Jury Awards $310M to Family of Teenager Killed By Orlando Amusement Park's "Slingshot" Ride - Legal Reader

 “The lawsuit highlighted glaring safety oversights, including the absence of seat belts—a safety enhancement that would have cost just $22 per seat or $660 in total for all seats,” said Hilliard Law, one of the firms that represented Sampson’s parents in the claim.

-A Florida jury has awarded $310 million in compensation to the parents of Tyre Sampson, a 14-yea-rold who died after being ejected from a ride at an Orlando-area amusement park in 2022.
+A Florida jury has awarded $310 million in compensation to the parents of Tyre Sampson, a 14-year-old who died after being ejected from a ride at an Orlando-area amusement park in 2022.

 According to The Associated Press, late last Thursday, an Orange County jury ordered that defendant and ride manufacturer Funtime pay $310 million to Tyre’s parents.
 If the award is upheld and paid, it will be split equally between Tyre’s mother and father.